Sohailhunxai/Sohailhunxai/README.md

 ### Hello Everyone!

-## I am Sohail Abbas, a Front-End Developer with Expertise in Modern Web Technologies
+## I am Sohail Abbas, a Front-End Developer with Expertise in Modern Web Technologies.
-I specialize in creating dynamic and responsive user interfaces using the latest web technologies.
+I am specialize in creating dynamic and responsive user interfaces and websites using the latest web technologies.
 Here are the key tools and frameworks I work with:

 <p align="center">